Giampietro Perrulli

-Giampietro Perrulli (born 8 June 1985) is an Italian footballer who plays as a winger for Totti Sporting.
+Giampietro Perrulli (born 8 June 1985) is a former Italian footballer who last played as a winger for Totti Sporting.

 Career

 Perrulli started his career at Roman club Ostia Mare at Serie D. In January 2004 he was signed by Serie A team Udinese Calcio.
 However, he only played in its under-20 team, including a youth friendly as fullback.

 Ascoli

 In July 2005 he was signed by Ascoli.
 He also sold to Udinese (another "white-black" striped) in co-ownership deal on 31 August 2005.
 Before that deal Ascoli already agreed a loan deal to Sambenedettese, a town not far away from Ascoli Piceno.
 Perrulli played his first Serie A match on 14 May 2006 against Empoli F.C., after he returned to Ascoli Piceno in January 2006, which Ascoli also bought the remain 50% half from Udine.
 In the next season, he played 27 matches with only 8 start.
 He followed the team relegated to 2007–08 Serie B, played another 14 Serie B match with only two starts.
 That matches were on 25 September 2007 against Vicenza as a winger and on 26 January 2008 against Piacenza as a second forward.